Arjun-G-Ravi/recreating_projects/README.md

-I try replicating popular papers and projects.
+I try replicating popular projects.
+This is primarily for study purposes.